The Old Shuttle Shop

 Erected 1970 by Attleboro Historic Commission.

 Location.
 41° 57.005′ N, 71° 17.469′ W. Marker is in Attleboro, Massachusetts, in Bristol County.
-Marker is on North Main St. Touch for map.
-Colonel Blackington inn is at 203 North Main st The site is directly across the street on the far side of the parking lot.
+Marker is on North Main St. Colonel Blackington inn is at 203 North Main st The site is directly across the street on the far side of the parking lot.
 Facing the inn.
+Touch for map.
 Marker is at or near this postal address: 200 North Main st, Attleboro MA 02703, United States of America.
+Touch for directions.

 business of making shuttles for power looms in 1827.
 The first operation of